clairefro/obsidian-chat-cbt-plugin/README.md

 - Automatically summarize your reframed thoughts in a table to inspire affirmations.
 - Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
 - Less than two cents per journal session if using OpenAI, or FREE if using Ollama

-## Install
-This plugin is under review to become an official [Obsidian Community Plugin]([url](https://help.obsidian.md/Extending+Obsidian/Community+plugins)).

-Until then, you can install and enable ChatCBT in developer mode via these steps:

-1. In Obsidian, make sure you have [enabled Community Plugins]([url](https://help.obsidian.md/Extending+Obsidian/Plugin+security#Restricted+mode))
-2. In your terminal, navigate to the Obsidian vault (directory) on your computer where you'd like to use ChatCBT
-3. `cd .obsidian`
-4. `cd plugins` (if `plugins` directory doesn't exist, create one: `mkdir plugins`, then `cd plugins`)
-5. `git clone git@github.com:clairefro/obsidian-chat-cbt-plugin.git`
-6. Install dependences: `npm i`
-7. Run plugin `npm run dev`
-8. Navigate back to Obsidian settings, add ChatCBT plugin and enable it
-9. Follow setup instructions below

 ## Setup